FB: Heart Of Dallas Bowl - Welcome Dinner & Gift Suite

 A 2003 graduate of Texas A&M with a degree in English and history, Perry played two seasons -- lettering in 2003 -- for the Aggies as a fullback, inside linebacker and defensive end while also participating on special teams.
 He was one of four players on the team who served as the program's 12th man as a senior.
 He began his career as an inside linebacker at Tyler [Texas] Junior College.

 Perry, who earned his master's degree in health & human performance from Texas A&M-Commerce 2005, is married to the former Angela Painter.
-The couple has one daughter, Joanna Rose.
+The couple has two daughters, Joanna Rose and Jude.
 Perry is the grandson of 1957 Heisman Trophy winner John David Crow.